Engaging in shared attention efforts is one of the easiest ways to bond with your child while supporting their development.

 - Being able to change the gaze between people and objects.

 - Being able to draw another person’s attention to objects or events to share experiences.

 Establishing joint attention is important for children in their later development of social skills, communication, learning, cognitive skills, and language development.
 Without these skills, it might be difficult for kids to develop relationships –or interact– with their family and peers since it is associated with social interactions with people around them.
 Joint attention is one of the first achievements that, in later life, allows children to have social interactions and understand the other person’s point of view, as a part of the theory of mind.

 Developmental psychologists have divided joint attention into three distinct levels that become more complex as a child ages.

-- Focused joint attention: During this stage, both adult and child look at the same object, but without meaningful interaction.
+- Focused joint attention: During this stage, both adults and children look at the same object, but without meaningful interactions.
 It usually happens between 3 and 6 months of age.